Julian22222/PRACTICE/Next_and_NestJS/README-TESTS.md

   it('should return all users', async () => {

-   //here you compare mock data with hard coded block and you don't need connection to Databse
+   //here you compare ...controller.spec.ts file with data from mock file data and you don't need connection to Databse
     expect(await controller.findAll()).toEqual([
       {
         first_name: 'Julian',